2008 Football League Two play-off final: Background

 This was Stockport County's fifth appearance in the play-offs, having failed to make it past the semi-finals in 1990 and 1993 and losing both the 1992 Football League Third Division play-off final and the 1994 Football League Second Division play-off final.
 They had played in the fourth tier of English football since being relegated in the 2004–05 season.
 Rochdale were taking part in their second play-off having lost in the 2002 semi-finals 4–3 on aggregate to Rushden & Diamonds.
 They had played fourth-tier football since being relegated in the 1973–74 season.
 In the meetings between the sides during the regular season, Stockport County won both matches: a 2–1 victory at Spotland in November 2007 was followed by a 2–0 win at Edgeley Park the next March.
 Dickinson was Stockport County's top scorer during the regular season with 19 goals (all in the league), followed by Anthony Elding with 15 goals (13 in the league, 1 in the League Cup and 1 in the Football League Trophy) who had transferred to Leeds United in January 2008.
 Rochdale's leading scorers were Le Fondre with 17 goals (16 in the league, 1 in the FA Cup) and Glenn Murray with 10 (9 in the league, 1 in the League Cup).

 The referee for the final was Stuart Attwell who was promoted to the Football League refereeing list ahead of the 2007–08 season, officiating his first match on 11 August 2007.

 Summary

 The match kicked off around 3 p.m. on 26 May 2008 at Wembley Stadium in front of a crowd of 35,715.
 Both sides had early periods of possession but neither could break the deadlock on a wet surface.
 Midway through the first half, a Chris Dagnall strike from distance took a deflection and passed just wide of the Stockport County goal.
-From the ensuing corner, Rory McArdle headed the ball in from close range at the near post to make it 1–0 to Stockport County in the 24th minute.
+From the ensuing corner, Rory McArdle headed the ball in from close range at the near post to make it 1–0 to Rochdale in the 24th minute.
 Anthony Pilkington then struck a free kick narrowly wide of Rochdale's goal.
 In the 34th minute, Tommy Rowe played in a cross from a short corner which Nathan Stanton diverted into his own net for an own goal, to level the score and the sides went in at half-time at 1–1.